 Department Faculty Affairs includes activities such as

-providing for the ongoing orientation of new faculty members;
+- providing for the ongoing orientation of new faculty;

-initiating and/or participating in dismissal proceedings of a faculty member;
+- initiating and/or participating in dismissal proceedings of faculty;

-keeping faculty members informed of department, college, and University plans, activities, and expectations.
+- keeping faculty informed of department, college, and University plans, activities, and expectations.

 Student Affairs includes activities such as